Crunchbits/Mobile-browser-Gestures-Extended-MbGE/README.md

 </details>

 <details>
-  <summary><b>How to reset settings</b></summary>
+  <summary><b>How to reset to default settings</b></summary>

 Even if you replace the script text with the initial script text, the old settings will probably stick.
 This is because the script is still holding onto it's storage content.

-The easiest way to remove the old settings is to delete the script with the trash bin icon or File/Remove and then reinstall the initial script.
+The easiest way to remove the old settings is to go to Tampermonkey's dashboard and delete the script with the trash bin icon or File/Remove and then reinstall the initial script.

 </details>